Timmeahj/css-animations-challenge/Exercise-CSS-animations.md

 ## Have fun!

 Now unleash your creativity!
 Don't be afraid to build up some inspiration before you start.
-I believe in all of you :heart:
+Believe in yourselves! :heart:

 ![You've got this!](https://media.giphy.com/media/13N8crGK0Mi34c/giphy.gif)